Enhancing Self-Motivation by Meeting Basic Needs

 Autonomy is all about personal independence.
 When you have autonomy in your work, it means that you have freedom to make your own choices.
 You might be able to control when or how you complete a project, or even choose the colleagues that you get to work with.

-Autonomy is an important predictor of job satisfaction.
+Autonomy is an important factor in job satisfaction.
 So, how can you add more autonomy to your work?

-You can start by asking for it.
+You can start by asking for it!
 Come up with several ideas or projects that you feel comfortable asking for more control over.
 Then, depending on your relationship with your boss, have an open conversation to discuss these ideas and talk about how you can incorporate more decision-making into your role.
-Emphasize how he or she will benefit by giving you more freedom.
+Emphasize how they will benefit by giving you more freedom.

 Next, with autonomy in mind, use job crafting strategies to reshape your current role.
 For example, find new ways of doing your current work, prioritize your existing tasks and responsibilities, or come up with a project that you feel will make a real difference in your organization.

 Self-Determination Theory is similar to McClelland's Human Motivation Theory, with the main difference being that you use McClelland's theory to motivate other people, while you use Self-Determination Theory to motivate yourself.

 You can also compare Self-Determination Theory with Alderfer's ERG Theory, which uses Growth as a motivation factor rather than Competence.
 (This model also talks about Existence needs, but these are routinely addressed in most modern workplaces.)

 See our article on goal setting for another effective approach to self-motivation.

 Richard Ryan and Edward Deci, psychologists at the University of Rochester, published their Self-Determination Theory in January 2000.

 The theory centers on the belief that, at our most basic level, human beings are naturally motivated and curious.
 To reach our most productive and motivated state, we must meet the needs for:

 When we're meeting all of these needs, we're productive, motivated, and engaged.
 However, when one or more of these elements are missing, we can struggle with our motivation.